What to Do When the Bank Says You Need a Cosigner

 When banks evaluate your loan application, they try to determine whether or not you will repay the loan.
-In general, they look at two things: your credit and your income.
+The most critical factors in the decision are your credit and your income.

-- Credit: lenders review your credit history to see if you have borrowed (and repaid loans) in the past.
-If you’ve successfully paid off several loans, you’re a fairly safe bet.
-If, on the other hand, you don’t have a borrowing history – or you have defaulted on loans in the past – lenders are less willing to approve your loan.
-Lenders might look at your credit reports (which you can and should do every year – it’s your right under federal law), or they just use a credit score based on the information in your credit reports.
+- Credit: Lenders review your credit history to see if you have borrowed (and repaid loans) in the past.
+If you’ve successfully paid off several loans, that’s a positive signal for lenders.
+If, on the other hand, you don’t have a borrowing history—or you have defaulted on loans in the past—lenders are more hesitant to approve your loan.
+Lenders typically review your credit reports (which you can and should do every year—it’s your right under federal law), or they just use a credit score based on the information in your credit reports.

-- Income: lenders also look at how much you earn, and how much of your monthly income will go toward paying off the loan.
-If your loan payments take up a big portion of your income, they worry that you’ll get in over your head.
-To do this, lenders calculate a debt to income ratio (for example, they might want you to keep your loan payments below 30% of your total income).
+- Income: Lenders also look at how much you earn, and how much of your monthly income will go toward paying off the loan.
+If your loan payments take up a significant portion of your income, banks may worry that you’ll get in over your head.
+To evaluate your income, lenders calculate a debt to income ratio.
+For example, they might prefer to see that loan payments are less than 30 percent of your total income.

 - Adding a cosigner helps you meet lender requirements for credit and income.
-A cosigner (assuming they have a job) adds a second income that is available to help make loan payments (assuming the cosigner has a job).
-Ideally, you’ll pay off the loan yourself, but the lender wants to be safe – and with a cosigner, they can try to collect from two people (which, in the bank’s opinion, is better than one).
-If your cosigner has good credit, that also helps – at least somebody on the loan has experience borrowing and repaying.
+A cosigner provides an additional source of income that is available to help make loan payments (assuming the cosigner has a job).
+Ideally, you’ll pay off the loan yourself, but the lender wants to be safe—and with a cosigner, they can try to collect from two people (which improves the bank’s chances of finding somebody who can pay).
+If your cosigner has good credit, that also helps.
+Lenders prefer to know that somebody on the loan has experience borrowing and repaying.
 Read more about how cosigning works.

 Finding a Cosigner